instituutnederlandsetaal/BlackLab/site/docs/server/configuration.md

 ---
 configVersion: 2

-# Where indexes can be found
+# Where corpora (indexes) can be found
-# (list directories whose subdirectories are indexes, or directories containing a single index)
+# (list directories whose subdirectories are cocpora, or directories containing a single corpus)
 indexLocations:
 - /data/index
 ```